Paul Sophus Epstein: Air and fluid drag

 As well as quantum theory, Epstein also published papers in other fields.
 He worked on were the settling of gases in the atmosphere, the theory of vibrations of shells and plates and the absorption of sound in fogs and suspensions.

 Epstein calculated in 1924 the drag on a sphere moving in a gas in the rarefied (i.e., high, or at least not small, Knudsen number) flow regime.
 This calculation was an important ingredient in improved measurements of the charge of the electron in the Millikan's oil drop experiment, as cited and described as "masterly" by Millikan himself in his review paper of 1930.
 Epstein's important result is now known as Epstein drag in honor of his work.

 Continental drift

 Epstein calculated the effect of Polflucht in 1920 as a possible causing force of Alfred Wegener's continental drift.
 His value was about 10^{−6} of the gravitational force.
 Some years later other geophysicists could show that the Polflucht force is far too weak to cause plate tectonics.
-The toughness of the sublayers of the Earth's crust is much more stronger than assumed by Epstein.
+The toughness of the sublayers of the Earth's crust is much stronger than assumed by Epstein.

-Other interests

-Epstein had other interests as well.
-He was very interested in Freudian psychology and was one of the founding members of a Psychoanalytic Study Group (together with Thomas Libbin) that later merged into the Los Angeles Institute for Psychoanalysis.

-In the 1930s he published two articles in the monthly literary and scientific magazine Reflex - "The Frontiers of Science" and "Uses and Abuses of Nationalism".
-Although he was not an active Zionist, Epstein served as a member of the American National Society of Friends of the Hebrew University and was very friendly with the prominent Israeli mathematician Abraham Fraenkel.

-Personal life

-In 1930, Epstein married Alice Emelie Ryckman, and the couple had a daughter Sari (Mittelbach).
+Reflection by conducting/absorbing layers

+In 1930, in two papers in PNAS Epstein addressed reflection of radio waves by conducting layers.
+Results are also applicable to underwater acoustics, where they gave rise to the notion of an Epstein profile or Epstein layer.